Mehrdadkhandan1/Mehrdadkhandan1/README.md

 ### Projects

-Here are a few highlights of the projects I've worked on:
+Here are a one highlights of the projects I've worked on:

 - **Project Management** – Built with **React**.